1. Germany is a republic

 The federal system is partly due to the fact that Germany grew out of the highly decentralized Holy Roman Empire, in which small fiefdoms had their own councils and could even coin their own money.

 The states have a lot of individual authority.
 Each has their own police force, education system, and health system.
 They are also responsible for certain immigration issues, such as registering refugees and deporting illegal migrants.
-Recently several states decided to defy a federal order and stop deporting failed asylum seekers to Afghanistan.
+In early 2017 several states decided to defy a federal order and stop deporting failed asylum seekers to Afghanistan.

 3. It is a constitutional system